Horse feeding and watering

-Old pasture is ideal for most horses and ponies with only supplementary hay requirements during the winter months.
-However, the natural variety of grass and herbage is often lost in a modern sown pasture where one or two nutrient-rich grass types and clover may dominate.
-As a consequence, there are often seasonal flushes in grass growth (horses are then more prone to weight gain and laminitis) and the need for supplementary feeding at other times.
+Old pasture is ideal for most horses and ponies with only supplementary hay needed in the winter months.
+However, the natural variety of grass and herbage is often lost in a modern sown pasture, where one or two nutrient-rich grass types and clover may dominate.

 When feeding a horse, consideration must first be given to the type and quantity of grazing to which the horse has access.
 Grass is often overlooked when considering a horse’s ration but it is the sole (or predominant) diet for most horses.
-Whether fresh (grazed pasture) or fed as conserved forage (hay or haylage), grass is an important energy, nutrient and fibre provider.
+Whether fresh (grazed pasture) or fed as conserved forage (hay or haylage), grass is a horse’s most important energy, nutrient and fibre provider.

 Fibre and roughage (long feed)

 Fibre is essential to maintain good digestive function.
 The primary source of fibre roughage is grass.
 The fibre content increases during the grazing season and is higher in the more ‘stalky’, mature grass.
 Mature grass is also used for conserving as haylage or hay, providing high-fibre feed for the winter months or when the horse does not have access to grazing.

 If managed correctly, grass can provide a balanced diet from spring through to autumn.
 During the winter months the energy content of the grass falls, this is why it is sometimes necessary to supplement a horse’s diet with hay, haylage, grass pellets, chaff or oat straw.
 Most horses in rest or light work will not require any supplement to their diet.

 These are foods with proportionately high (concentrated) levels of nutrients and energy.
 When fed they should not normally account for more than half of the horse’s total dietary provision.
 Usually, concentrates make up only a small percentage of the horse’s diet, with roughage making up the majority.